rmosolgo/rmosolgo.github.io/source/_posts/2017-03-07-persisted-graphql-queries-with-ruby.markdown

 - Repositories can also [accept dynamic inputs](http://rmosolgo.github.io/graphql-ruby/pro/persisted_queries#arbitrary-input).
 This allows you to use GraphiQL during development or continue serving old clients while you transition to server-defined queries.
 - On Rails, repositories watch their files and reload as needed.
 If you're using another framework, you can [reload repositories](http://rmosolgo.github.io/graphql-ruby/pro/persisted_queries#watching-files) as needed.
+- You can use a repository to find [unused fields](http://rmosolgo.github.io/graphql-ruby/pro/persisted_queries#analysis) in your schema.

+For me, I'm hoping to improve client support (eg, Apollo Client) and server tooling (eg, query diffing) to make repositories even more useful!